 Songfacts: People are desperate.

 Joey: Yeah, and it’s hard to make a living, right?
+You get all anxious about things that haven’t happen yet.
+You can browse around this website like me to find a better solution.
 I mean, not everybody can travel by themselves with an acoustic guitar.
 Some people have to travel with a band.
 Some people have to travel with a crew.
 So the pressures to create music that generates income are a lot higher than they once were, and I also think music that is more artful had more value on it in days gone by.
 So I think that’s the urge to try to latch onto something that’s been successful.
 For example, when Jason Aldean came out with that heavy metal country music – that’s who that guy is.
 It’s who he is like it or not, and that’s authentic to him.
 It was his sound and he created it with the guys in his band.
 He travels with the same guys because when they play together, they make that sound and they mean it, but then everybody was trying to copy it, and that’s when it becomes inauthentic.

 I’ve been guilty of the same thing when I go, “Oh, this is popular right now and I like it.
 I’m going to see if I can create something like it.”
 So you write a song that sounds a lot like somebody else’s song and it doesn’t sound a lot like you.
 It’s hard for me to stand up on a stage and sing something that I don’t mean.
 It’ll certainly limit me.
 Again, I’m not trying to celebrate my own art.
 I’m not changing the face of music with the music that I make.
 It’s just a guy with a guitar singing songs about a broken heart.
 It’s not an original thing so I just want to be clear about that.
 I’m not trying to be like [cockily], “I got the fix!”
 It’s just an observation and I think a lot of people are inadvertently falling on the sword by trying to chase these things down.
 I’m always reminding myself – if I sit down to write a song and I put on somebody else’s record first, I usually wind up disappointed.
 I wind up going, “Ah, that’s not how I write.
 This is not what I sound like,” as much as I want to sound like this person or wish I had written that song, I just have to write what’s in here [points to heart] and what’s in there [points to head] and try my best to get it out there.